A Long Short-Term Memory for AI Applications in Spike-based Neuromorphic Hardware

 \subsection{Placement of the Spiking RelNet onto Loihi}

 The Loihi Nahuku board consists of 32 interconnected Loihi chips, each of which contains 128 neuro-cores.
-The neuro-core is the fundamental computational unit that computes the dynamics of the LIF neurons with and without AHP currents.
-Loihi allows one to connect any neuro-core on any chip, to any other neuro-core on any other chip thus enabling large networks to be placed on the board.
+The neuro-core is the fundamental computational unit that computes the dynamics of the LIF-neurons and AHP-neurons.
+Loihi allows one to connect any neuro-core on any chip to any other neuro-core on any other chip, thus enabling large networks to be placed on the board.
 However due to hardware limitations, the number of connections and the connectivity is constrained as described below.
 Additionally, transporting a large number of spikes across different chips incurs significant latency.
 We discuss here the strategies to place the Spiking RelNet within these constraints.

-The LSNN network that solves the sMNIST task contains 240 neurons connected with 20\% of the recurrent connections enabled.
+The AHP-SNN network that solves the sMNIST task contains 240 neurons connected with 20\% of the recurrent connections enabled.
 This network is small enough to fit in a single chip and occupy only one neuro-core.
 The Spiking RelNet is a much larger network.
-Considering a maximum of $M=20$ sentences in a story, the Spiking RelNet has $M$ instances of the LSNN's that embed sentences, plus one for the questions.
+Considering a maximum of $M=20$ sentences in a story, the Spiking RelNet has $M$ instances of the AHP-SNNs that embed sentences, plus one for the questions.
 Additionally, there exists an instance of the relational function $g_\theta$ for each pair of sentences $o_i(t), o_j(t) :: i\le j$, making a total of $\frac{M(M+1)}{2} = 210$ instances.
 Each of these instances is implemented as a separate network on Loihi, leading to a total network size of $238,604$ neurons.
 The placement of this network needs to take into consideration many constraints regarding connectivity, memory, and the latency of spike transport.
 The associated challenges and solutions are outlined in this section.